2019 property assessments by BC Assessment are now available to view online on the e-valueBC system.

-Anyone can visit www.bcassessment.ca and input a property address to see the assessed value as of July 1, 2017, as well as the previous year’s value.
+Anyone can visit www.bcassessment.ca and input a property address to see the assessed value.
 Users can also view the value of neighbouring properties, and see what they may have sold for in the past year.

 All you need is the property’s street address.
 For condominiums and other multi-unit properties, users can select from a drop-down list of units at that street address.

 The property’s value is based on the market value as of July 1 of the previous year.

 - Total number of 2019 properties in B.C. is 2,067,479, an approximate 1% increase from 2018.

 - Total value of all real estate on the 2019 Assessment Roll is $2.18 trillion, an increase of nearly 18% from 2018.

 - Total amount of 2019 ‘non-market change’, including new construction and development: approximately $31.68 billion, comparable with 2018.

 - Approximately 88% of all B.C. properties are classified with some residential (Class 1) component.

 - Highest assessed single residential property for 2019 is valued at $73.1 million, located in Vancouver.